PaulKirchhefer/games/README.md

 ### Usage
 Even for small cost automata(for example 2 or 3 states, 2 letters, 2 counters) the limitedness computation may take a long time or fill the memory completely.
 Killing this program will **not** automatically kill 'autfilt' if it is currently running.
 You should keep track of the memory used by 'games'/'autfilt' and **save important data before usage of this program**.
 This especially applies to the computation of star heights.

-The programs needs to write some auxiliary files and may write optional files.
+The program needs to write some auxiliary files and may write optional files.
 The directory(it must already exist) can be set using '-a=*path*'.
 Always specify paths using the file separator '/'.

 Some basic console commands:
 h			- prints more detailed usage instructions